madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 weak_+?/?+(Pass,Hash) :- hash_+?(Pass,Hash), rainbow_?+(Pass,Hash).
 ```

-So the head of $weak$ clause will have the adornment `fb` due to the query.
+So the head of $weak$ rule will have the adornment `fb` due to the query.
 We
 almost computed the ordering function for $weak$ in [Example 8](#example-8).
 For
 `?+` mode pattern alternative which is the only alternative compatible with `fb`
 binding pattern, we have an ordering in which the subgoal with $rainbow$ comes
-first and the subgoal with $hash$ come second.
+first and the subgoal with $hash$ comes second.
 So we reorder the body first and
 then perform the adornment and that leads to the following adorned program:

 ```prolog